Andric0901/Fried-chicken-sandwich-tier-list/README.md

 * `/help`: Coming soon!
 * `/tierlist`: Shows the tierlist image
 * `/list`: Shows all the restaurants in a list with details
+* `/feedback`: Shows a feedback form to be filled out (about bugs, command suggestions, restaurants suggestions, anything!)
 * More to come!